Riise/python-template/docs/DEVELOPMENT.md

 ## The use of FIXME and TODO

 The project uses the [TODO Highlight](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight) extension to highlight `TODO`, and `FIXME` comments and a CI check should be setup to fail if any FIXMEs are present in a `main` branch merge request.
+Pylint checks for "fixme" comments.

 The convention is to use `FIXME` for tasks that need to be fixed before the PR can be approved and merged.
 See it as notes to yourself about incomplete code or security issues that need to be addressed.